 I’m my mama’s fourth and only living child; Daddy died in 1997, so it’s just Mom and me from my side of the family.
 My parents each spent a stint as professional entertainers, which explains why I’m such a ham.
 However, I’m not fully baked–I can stand before a group of virtually any size, but get me face to face, and I may have an attack of shyness.
 That’s when my feet kick in.
 They’ll either run off with me, getting me out of harm’s way as quickly as possible, or they’ll land in my mouth.
 Both of them.
 At once.
 Usually makes for a memorable occasion.

 I’ve been blessed with five kids (one of whom waits for us in Heaven) and seven grandkids, but I’ve never been pregnant.
 My family is a gift from my husband–even though most were grown and gone by the time I married him.
-My husband and I currently live in a forest in Deep East Texas with dreams of moving closer to home in central Texas.
-Won’t be long now–he retires soon, God willing.
+The hubs retired in 2019, and in 2020, we were able to move back to our hometown–during the height of the COVID crisis.
+That was fun.

 As is true with other authors, I’ve been writing all of my life.
 I’d love to prove it to you by printing one of my earlier pieces, but I foolishly left everything from my old desk in a paper bag, which the cats found and shredded into thousands of little pieces–bag, poetry, short stories, song lyrics, everything.